CloudLabsAI-Azure/hack-in-a-day-challenges/proactive-customer-care-agent/challenge-3.md

-# Challenge 03: Create Customer Service Flow
+# Challenge 03: Create CustomerServiceFlow

 ## Introduction
 Now that your Freshdesk account is ready, you'll create a reusable flow in Copilot Studio that connects to Freshdesk.
 This flow will be called by your topics to create support tickets automatically when customers need assistance beyond self-service troubleshooting.